Business

 Changes to the surrounding area, such as roadwork, new developments, removal or addition of amenities, increased noise, or pollution affecting the property's market value, could also change your business rates.

-Bradley Westlake - Head of Business Rates
+Bradley Westlake - Head of Business Rates (Surveying)

 His years in the public and private sector enable him to steer the team and provide valuable insight to clients with various property types.
 Bradley also has vast experience working with local authorities, which comes in handy when resolving business rates matters like appeals and rebates.